erickeniuk/weather_app/README.md

 go run .
 ```

-To test, open a separate window and run `curl` command:
+To test, open a separate terminal and run `curl` command:

 ```
-# Get weather in Seattle
+# Get weather in Chicago
-curl "localhost:8080/weather?city=Seattle
+curl "localhost:8080/weather?city=Chicago
 ```

+You should see some HTML return which if copy-pasted into an .html file would display a web page with your weather data in table format.

 Alternatively, run the server and see below: